 Students should always take Federal student loans first before considering any private student loans.
 Stafford loans have a fixed interest rate.
 Most Parent PLUS loans have a fixed interest rate.
 Most private student loans require a credit-worthy co-signer.
 Please be aware that the lenders/loans could have variable or fixed interest rates.
 Interest does accrue on private/alternative loans, and may be deferred while in school, or depending on the lender, must be paid while in school.
 We recommend, when possible, to pay any accrued interest while in school and during the six-month grace period.

 While you may apply on your own for private student loans, some students will need to apply with a creditworthy cosigner, such as a friend or family member.
 We strongly urge all students to apply with a cosigner as it may improve the chances of loan approval and may help quality for a lower interest rate.

 Private Loan Disclosure Statement:

 Federal loan regulations, set by the Department of Education, require a college or university that chooses to provide a Recommended Lender List to its borrowers to disclose their method of selecting the lenders included on the list.
-This information is provided to potential borrowers about the methods and selection process utilized by Alvernia University's Office of Student Financial Planning in the creation of the Recommended Lender List.
+This information is provided to potential borrowers about the methods and selection process utilized by Alvernia University's Office of Student Financial Services in the creation of the Recommended Lender List.

 According to Section 682.212 of the Federal Register, published by the Department of Education, "A school may, at its option, make available a list of recommended or suggested lenders, in print or any other medium or form, for use by the school's students or their parents, provided such list: